 We therefore ask that each application should be supported by a letter from a relevant professional explaining why the application does not meet the above criteria and what the advantage will be to the child.

 If the application is for something outside of school this could be from the child’s Teacher of the Deaf, NDCS representative, social worker or relevant professional.
-If it is at school, the application may be supported by a letter from the Teacher of the Deaf saying why it doesn’t meet the above criteria.
+If it is at school, the application may be supported by a letter from the Teacher of the Deaf or SENCO saying why it doesn’t meet the above criteria.

 Grant Process

-• SDCS receive grant form & supporting letter
+- SDCS receive grant form & supporting letter

-• Sub-committee check above criteria met, then decision made on grant application (accepted/declined)
+- Sub-committee check above criteria met, then decision made on grant application (accepted/declined)

-• Sub-committee agree on monies granted
+- Sub-committee agree on monies granted

-• Treasurer/assigned committee member responds to parent
+- Treasurer/assigned committee member responds to parent

-• If grant agreed, payment made by treasurer.
+- If grant agreed, payment made by treasurer.

-Types of grant
+Examples of types of grant

 These are based on typical grant requests and could be subject to change.